zapnap/protoform/README.md

 # protoform

-A protoform is a building block, a start point for building droidy things.
+A protoform is a building block, a starting point for building androidy things.
 This little gem generates an application skeleton for a Mirah Android application.
 Because Android is exciting, but Java is still kinda painful.